With all the talk about early retirement on my website, you would think I’m retired.

 I’ve had one paid speaking gig, one freelance writing article commissioned, and some freelance income from articles syndicated at Physician’s Money Digest.

-I don’t share this information on the site, but if you’re feeling voyeuristic, I’ll be sharing site revenue in my next quarterly progress note which will be sent out in a few short days.
-You can subscribe to the newsletter and new posts right here. (this is known as a “call to action,” piquing your interest and asking you to become a subscriber via the text field below –>)
+You can subscribe to new posts here. (this is known as a “call to action,” piquing your interest and asking you to become a subscriber via the text field below –>)

 None of This Negates the Validity of Safe Withdrawal Rates